We’ve Come a Long Way, Baby!

-On that trip, 6 years ago, I had flown to LA to have a special session with my business coach and attend a conference that she was “requiring” me to go to.
+On that trip, six years earlier, I had flown to LA to have a special session with my business coach and attend a conference that she was “requiring” me to go to.

 I can remember it vividly.

-And the stark contrast between then and now is one that is worth sharing.
+And the stark contrast between each of those visits is one that’s worth sharing.

 Here’s what I remember…

 At the time, I’d been in practice for nearly two years.